itsqianatompkins/tech-saas-ecommerce-analysis/README.md

 Together, these relationships create a unified view of revenue, customers, marketing, and fulfillment performance.

-Before beginning the analysis, a variety of checks were cnducted for quality control and familiarization with the datasets.
+Before beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
 The SQL queries utilized to inspect and perform quality checks can be found (here).

+# Executive Summary

+**Objective**

+The objective of this analysis is to summarize GameGalaxy’s historical sales, marketing, product, and logistics performance to identify key trends, patterns, and areas of opportunity across the business.

+**Data Scope & Timeframe**